Funeral and registering the death

-While you may not want to think about cost right now, funerals or memorials can be expensive, and may need to be paid for immediately.
+While you may not want to think about cost right now, funerals can be expensive, and may need to be paid for immediately.
 It’s worth checking how much money is available to cover it.

 If there are funds available in the deceased’s account(s) you can send us the original tax invoice, and we will make the payment on your behalf.
 If there aren’t enough funds in the account(s) we will make a part payment with the money available and close the account(s).